-Option Description option impacts the number of streams that Data Domain systems use.
+Option Description Number of RMAN Channels Specifies the number of channels to allocate during a backup or restore.
+The maximum number is 10.
+The default is 1.
+This option impacts the number of streams that Data Domain systems use.
 The formula that determines the number of streams is: NUMBER OF RMAN CHANNELS X NUMBER OF DATA DOMAIN STREAMS. (i) NOTE: The number of Data Domain streams is set when you add a Data Domain system to the Avamar configuration. (i) NOTE: Allocating multiple channels for backups and restores can improve performance.
 Performance improvements for backups and restores, however, depend on the Oracle server configuration.
 In some instances, allocating too many channels can lock out processes, which can result in a time-out error.
 This problem does not occur when using RMAN scripts.
 Back up database Backs up the Oracle database.
 You can use this option by itself or with the Backup archive logs option.
 Back up archive logs Backs up Oracle archive logs.
-You can use this option by itself or with the Back up database option. (i) NOTE: The backup process does not use Incremental Backup options if you select only the Back up archive logs option.
+You can use this option by itse or with the Back up database option. (i) NOTE: The backup process does not use Incremental Backup options if you select only the Back up archive logs option.
 Delete archive logs after backup Automatically deletes Oracle archive logs after a successful database backup.
 Media Management Library Bitwidth Specifies Media Management Library (MML) bitwidth.
 Select an option: • Automatic (default) • 32-bit • 64-bit If the application bitness and OS bitness are not the same, select the appropriate setting from the Media Management Library Bitwidth list.
 If the application bitness and OS bitness are the same, leave the Media Management Library Bitwidth set to Automatic. (i) NOTE: The Media Management Library Bitwidth option is available for Linux and UNIX Oracle RMAN plugins.
 This option does not apply to Windows platforms.
 Exit a multiple target backup when any one backup fails Prevents a multiple target backup from continuing after one of the backups fails.
 Enable debugging messages (advanced option) Writes maximum information to log files.
 Use with caution.
 NLS_DATE_FORMAT (advanced option) Specifies a valid timestamp format for the target machine.
 For example: mm/dd/yyyy .
 Enhanced Data Deduplication (advanced option) Enables or disables data compression.
 During backups, enhanced data deduplication can reduce the amount of client data that is sent to the server, but might require additional client CPU resources.
-Select an option: • To back up the data files without using compression, select Default .
+Select an option: To back up the data files without using compression, select Default.